-- Astral Deva: The infused's muscles grow, increasing her Strength by +2.
-Planetar: The infused grows beautiful wings from her back, giving her a functional analysis of the strength of the strength - fly speed equal to her base land speed with average maneuverability.
-Solar: The infused grows majestic wings from her back, giving her a fly speed equal to her base land speed with average maneuverability. - Lantern Archon: The infused's skin gleams and her nose, ears, and lips become less pronounced.
-She gains resistance to electricity to and immunity to petrification. - Hound Archon: The infused's teeth sharpen into a powerful set of fangs, granting her a bite attack that is a natural weapon that deals id6 points of damage (id4 for a Small infused).
+- Astral Deva: The infused's muscles grow, increasing her Strength by +2. - Planetar: The infused grows beautiful wings from her back, giving her a - fly speed equal to her base land speed with average maneuverability.Solar: The infused grows majestic wings from her back, giving her a - fly speed equal to her base land speed with average maneuverability. - Lantern Archon: The infused's skin gleams and her nose, ears, and lips become less pronounced.
+She gains resistance to electricity 10 and immunity to petrification. - Hound Archon: The infused's teeth sharpen into a powerful set of fangs, granting her a bite attack that is a natural weapon that deals 1d6 points of damage (1d4 for a Small infused).
 This can be a primary or secondary attack.
 Note that the infused does not gain multiple natural attacks for having a high base attack bonus. - Trumpet Archon: The infused grows beautiful wings, giving her a fly speed equal to her base land speed with average maneuverability. - Bralani: The infused gains the grace of the wind, increasing her Dexterity by +2. - Ghaele: The infused's muscles bulge with the might of the eladrin, increasing her Strength by +2. - Avoral: The infused's arms meld into wings, giving her a fly speed equal to her base land speed with average maneuverability.
-Her hands
+Her hands are unaffected, but she can't use an item held in her hands while flying.